lj-ditrapani/SWE430/README.markdown

 Tools and scripts

+- Fix `Lib/zip_website.py`
+  does not generate valid zip file with jython, but ok with cpython see `zip_website_error.txt`
 - Rewrite .sh scripts into python scripts, put in Lib (mostly zip, unzip, cp, and delete files)
     - Test with jython.
+- shell scripts to convert to python and put under Lib:
+    - load-exercise-answers-dependencies.sh
+    - zip-student-evironments.sh
+    - zip-support.sh
+    - zip-tool.sh
 - Update packaging scripts (additional support libs; see .gitignore)
 - integrate studend-dev-tools/generate.py into batch file ...
     - generate everytime you do something (part of convertmarkdown.bat?)